philipp-eisen/modal-mcp-toolbox/README.md

 ## Installation

-This depends on the client that uses the MCP.
+Installation depends on the client that uses the MCP.
 Here is instructions for Claude and Goose.

 ### Claude